jangot/archipelago-rules/docs/loan-domain.md

   loanPayment: LoanPayment | null;
 ```

-As it was mentioned before - Transfer Entity should stay as clean as possible from any referencies.
-But in the strucutere above we see that there are already three referencies presented:
+As it was mentioned before - Transfer Entity should stay as clean as possible from any references.
+But in the structure above we see that there are already three references presented:
 - `loanPayment` reference allows **LoanPayment** Entity to aggregate all **Transfers** made for this payemnt.
-This reference is nullable for the purpose of having non-Loan Transfer also being kept the same place (ex *batch payments*).
+This reference is nullable for the purpose of supporting non-Loan Transfers being stored in the same place (ex *batch payments*).
 To keep Transfer Entity less linked to other Entities there is an **Alternative approach**(likely to be implemented): solve LoanPayments <> Transfers relationships by having intermediate Table `LoanPaymentTransfers` which as like for many-to-many relationships (in fact Transfers are `many to (one OR none)` with LoanPayments).
-This table will keep referencies for **LoanPayments** and **Transfers** aligned while **Transfer** itself won't have a reference to **LoanPayment**
+This table will keep references for **LoanPayments** and **Transfers** aligned while **Transfer** itself won't have a reference to **LoanPayment**
-- `sourceAccount` and `destinationAccount` referencies seems to be required - this is the exact **from - to** information.
-But there is also **Alternative approach**(also likely to be implemented) - to have a reference not directly to **PaymentAccount** but another aggregation Table which will keep referencies between different types of Payment Methods Accounts. *The naming should be fixed here*.
+- `sourceAccount` and `destinationAccount` references seems to be required - this is the exact **from - to** information.
+But there is also **Alternative approach**(also likely to be implemented) - to have a reference not directly to **PaymentAccount** but another aggregation Table which will keep references between different types of Payment Methods Accounts. *The naming should be fixed here*.
 Fields `sourceAccountType` and `destinationAccountType` are exactly highlightning that requirement for Transfer execution - the service (which will execute the transfer) should know at some point what types of APIs / flows should be used to perform the transfer.
 But ideally **Transfer** Entity should not keep this information also.

   ---